ess-dmsc-dram/dmsc-school/article/article.md

 Modern data skills in neutron scattering require modern computational practices, in particular the use of the Python programming language and Jupyter Notebooks [10.1109/MCSE.2021.3059263](https://doi.org/10.1109/MCSE.2021.3059263).
 Therefore, the first day of the summer school focused on introducing the Python programming language and plotting within Jupyter.
 This gave the students a firm grounding in Python and ensured that all students were capable of working confidently on the material in later days.
+This day ended with a presentation introducing the ESS viewpoint on the subject of data management plans and the importance of FAIR data, concepts that would be consolidated throughout the school.

 Tuesday was spent in Lund, first to visit the MAX IV synchrotron source, which is a close neighbour of the ESS.
 After a tour of MAX IV, the students were introduced to the neutron instrumentation software McStas [REF FOR MCSTAS].